 DP World's ratings benefit from the Group's competitive position as the world's fourth-largest container terminal operator by throughput, as measured by equity TEU.
 Throughput and, ultimately, revenue generation are highly correlated to global growth and global trade volume.
 For example, DP World's consolidated volume, on a like-for-like basis, dropped 10% in 2009, but recovered to the 2008 levels as of year-end 2010, which is similar to the trend seen in global growth and trade during that period.
-The US-China trade tensions and softening global growth have led to a slowdown in global trade, with consolidated like-for-like volume growth of 1.4% in 2018 and like-for-like volume contracting by 0.9% in the first 9 months of 2019.
+The US-China trade tensions and softening global growth have led to a slowdown in global trade, with slowing consolidated like-for-like volume growth of 1.4% in 2018 and contracting by 0.5% in 2019.

-The company benefits from its diversified portfolio to a degree, as demonstrated in its H1 2019 results.
-On a like-for-like basis for the 9 months to 30 September 2019, consolidated volume declined overall by 0.9%, with a strong growth of 5.7% in DP World's Asia Pacific and Indian Subcontinent portfolios, offset by declines of 2.1% in the Middle East, Europe and Africa and 5.1% in Australia and the Americas.
-A large part of the decline came from the lost lower-margin volume to Abu Dhabi ports in the UAE, leading to a 5.5% decline in the total UAE consolidated volume.
+The company benefits from its diversified portfolio to a degree, as demonstrated in its 2019 throughput results.
+On a like-for-like basis for 2019, consolidated volume declined overall by 0.5%, with a strong growth of 5.7% in DP World's Asia Pacific and Indian Subcontinent portfolios, offset by declines of 1.9% in the Middle East, Europe and Africa and 3.7% in Australia and the Americas.
+A large part of the decline came from the lost lower-margin transshipment volume to Abu Dhabi ports in the UAE, leading to a 5.6% decline in the total UAE consolidated volume.
+Positively, higher margin origination and destination cargo in the UAE grew by 6.5% in 2019.
 We expect the volumes in the UAE to stabilise, however the company continues to face slower growth in the region and increased competition, specifically from Abu Dhabi ports' aggressive price and value proposition.